aeu/legible-algorithms/README.md

 ### Networking
-A client and server simple demo, the client sends what you type to the server which prints it out.
+A client and server simple demo, both the client and the server are multi-threaded.
+The client spawns two threads that use a mutex to control access to a count of messages sent.

+The server spawns a worker thread every time a client connects, which receives the message sent from the client and outputs it to the console.

 <a href="https://github.com/aeu/legible-algorithms/tree/master/misc/networking/client_server">Client / Server socket example (C)</a>